wangandrewt/owncloud-openshift-quickstart/README.md

 ---------

 This fork supports upgrading between ownCloud versions.
 Update `install_version` in *.openshift/action_hooks/build*, commit the change, push to your OpenShift, and open the application in your browser to complete the upgrade.
+In addition, https is enforced (http connections are redirected).

 Previous ownCloud versions will not be removed from *${OPENSHIFT_DATA_DIR}/current*.
 Delete them after finishing the upgrade.